LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 In order to compile LCAPI methods, types, or data source connectors you need the
 following:

-Windows
-   -  Lasso 9 installed on a supported Windows OS
-   -  Microsoft Visual C++ .NET

-OS X
+:OS X:
    -  Lasso 9 installed on a supported OS
    -  Xcode
    -  The 10.5 SDK, which does not come with the newest development tools.
       See this link for unsupported help with `installing older SDKs`_.

-Linux
+:Linux:
    -  Lasso 9 installed on a supported OS
    -  The gcc C/C++ development libraries and executables

+:Windows:
+   -  Lasso 9 installed on a supported Windows OS
+   -  Microsoft Visual C++ .NET

 .. _lcapi-overview-quickstart: